-This annual report consists of a series of financial statements, Notes to the Financial Statements, and other information prepared in accordance with the guidance set by the Governmental Accounting Standards Board (GASB).
-The GASB establishes standards for external financial reporting for public colleges and universities and requires that financial statements be presented on a consolidated basis for the University as a whole.
+This annual report consists of a series of financial statements, Notes to the Financial Statements, and other information prepared in accordance with the Governmental Accounting Standards Board (GASB).
+The GASB establishes standards for external financial reporting for public colleges and universities and requires that the University's financial statements be presented on a consolidated basis.
 These standards were used in the preparation of this document.
-The statements are prepared using the accrual basis of accounting, whereby revenues and assets are recognized when earned and expenses and liabilities are recognized when an obligation is incurred, regardless of when cash is exchanged.
+The statements are prepared using the accrual basis of accounting, whereby revenues and assets are recognized when the service is provided and expenses and liabilities are recognized when others provide the service, regardless of when cash is exchanged.
 Comparative information for the prior fiscal year is also presented in the condensed financial statements.

-The basic financial statements include the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, the Statement of Cash Flows, and the Notes to the Financial Statements.
+The basic financial statements include the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows.
 The Statement of Net Position and the Statement of Revenues, Expenses, and Changes in Net Position are discussed in later sections of this discussion and analysis.